elizabethdaly/pands-project/README.md

 ### Scatter matrix <a name="scatter"></a>

 I first tried **Pandas** scatter_matrix to examine if there is a linear correlation between any of the four variables, but the three species were indistinguishable in the resulting figure.
-I needed to use the Seaborn data visualization library in order to differentiate between classes (species), specifically **Seaborn** pairplot function.
+I needed to use the Seaborn data visualization library in order to differentiate between classes (species), specifically the **Seaborn** pairplot function.
 The R-bloggers website listed in the references below gives a good simple explanation of what the scatter matrix means.
-Briefly, each variable is plotted against itself and all the others (here there are four variable so 4 x 4 = 16 subplots).
-If the data points look like they are tending to form a line (row 1 col 3 showing SepalLength vs PetalLength), then those two variables are probably correlated; if they don't (row 1 col 2 showing SepalLength vs SepalWidth), then there is less of a correlation.
+Briefly, each variable is plotted against itself and all the others (here there are four variables so 4 x 4 = 16 subplots).
+If the data points look like they are tending to form a line (row 4 col 3 showing PetalWidth vs PetalLength), then those two variables are probably correlated; if they don't (row 1 col 2 showing SepalLength vs SepalWidth), then there is less of a correlation.
 From this plot it looks as if PetalLength and PetalWidth are highly correlated for all species.
 Where two variables are correlated one could imagine being able to perform a good linear fit to the plot of one versus the other.
 The diagonal subplots here are histograms of that variable and are identical to the histograms I've already plotted in the last section.
 Some of keywords/options used here with pairplot include:
 * Parameter hue="Name" means that each "Name" (species) is plotted using a different colour.
 * Parameter diag_kind='hist' means that the diagonal plots in the scatter matrix are histograms of variable values.
 These are identical to the histograms I've already plotted using Pandas.
 * I also set the palette="pastel" to continue the same colour theme I've been using up to now.